kangashley/backtrack/README.md

   - #TODO: Connect data from `server.js` to `client.js`.
 Prepare .zip of source code.
 Export project from Glitch to GitHub (there's a button for this!).
 Add contributor guide to documentation.

 _December 1_
   - Ashley: Considering a design in which you can search for a track on a left panel, then see a stack of audio feature visualizations on the right.
-Exploring meaningful visuals (ex: 💃🏽🕺🏽 emoji, .png), animation patterns (ex: waves), and color schemes for each audio feature.
+Exploring meaningful visuals (ex: 💃🏽🕺🏽 emoji, [humaaans](https://www.humaaans.com/) in .png), animation patterns (ex: waves), and color schemes for each audio feature.
 Defining how an audio feature value determines the "intensity" of the animation.
 Refactoring server.js using async/await so we can actually see the API data (in JSON) in the console when looking up and selecting a track!

 _November 15_
   - Ashley: Working over at [Backtrack on Glitch](https://backtrack.glitch.me/).
 Thinking about how the movement of a visual form can be determined by a range based on an audio feature value.
 Bringing in [p5.js script](https://p5js.org/download/).
 Exploring [song credits info](https://www.discogs.com/help/creditslist) thanks to [Discogs API](https://www.discogs.com/developers/#page:database,header:database-artist) and fetching multiple APIs using async and await in JavaScript.